How to Get an Apartment With Bad Credit

 Q: What Is The Lowest Credit Score For Renting An Apartment?

 A: There’s no specified minimum limit.
-However, any rental application with a credit score below 600 gets rejected in most cases.
+However, any rental application with a credit score below 600 is usually rejected.
 A 670 score is generally considered good for renting or buying an apartment.

 Q: Can I Reapply for an Apartment After I Get Denied Due To Bad Credit?